 The project to purchase a 3D printer itself, needed to be put on hold, until we can make a decision on the best way to achieve our goal.
 We will definitely need this funding for consumbales, resources, time and consultations throughout the process, so please don't feel discouraged about donating towards this cause!
 3D prosthetic limbs is a definitive project WBRT strives to actively begin and we cannot wait until we see our first successful prosthetic on one of our feathered friends!!

-We are a charity organization that rescue, rehabilitate and release waterfowl and other avian species.
+We are a charity organization that rescue, rehabilitate and release all birds who are in need.

 Use of funds